tranlynhathao/fit-vnuhcmus_template/README.md

 Feel free to contribute to this template by submitting pull requests or opening issues for any bugs or enhancements.

+---

 ## License

 This template is licensed under the MIT License.
-See the `LICENSE` file for more details.
+See the [MIT LICENSE](LICENSE) file for more details.

----

-This README should provide a comprehensive introduction to your LaTeX report template and guide users on how to use and compile it.